kevincrawfordknight/knifer/README.md

 ### run.endtoend

-Creates train/test data, builds an LM, and deciphers a text.
+Creates small train/test data, builds a small LM, and deciphers a text.
 It takes about 10 minutes to run.

 ### makedata-small

 Creates a small LSTM LM.
-Needs access to data directory ../knifer-data.

-### makedata
+### makedata-large

 Creates a large LSTM LM.
 Needs access to data directory ../knifer-data.